getcarina/getcarina.com/_tutorials/docker-install-linux.md

 ---
 title: Install Docker on Linux
-author: Nathaniel Archer nate.archer@rackspace.com
+author: Nathaniel Archer <nate.archer@rackspace.com>
 date: 2015-10-06
 permalink: docs/tutorials/docker-install-linux/
-description: Instructions on how to install Docker on Linux (Ubuntu, Debian)
+description: Learn how to install Docker on Linux (Ubuntu, Debian)
 topics:
   -docker
   -beginner
   -tutorial
 ---

-This tutorial covers how to install and set up Docker with Linux distributions like Ubuntu and Debian.
+This tutorial covers how to install and set up Docker on Linux distributions like Ubuntu and Debian.

 ###Prerequisite

 A working Terminal application

 ###Install Docker
 The following steps use Ubuntu.
-The commands will work with Debian as well.
-If you are using neither Ubuntu or Debian, substitute the appropriate commands for your Linux distribution.
+If you are not using Ubuntu, you can find installation instructions for your Linux distribution [here](https://docs.docker.com/installation/).

 1. Log in to an Ubuntu installation as a user with `sudo` privileges.